-All students attend a mandatory housing orientation designed to provide residential students with information regarding campus resources, rules and regulations pertinent to residential life, as well as personal safety on and around the University campus.
+All students attend a mandatory Housing Orientation designed to provide residential students with information regarding campus resources, rules and regulations pertinent to residential life, as well as personal safety on and around the University campus.

 Dining + Meals

 There are several dining areas on campus, including the main dining facility in Terra Hall, where all Pre-College students dine.
 The menu includes items that meet the needs of every type of diet including vegan, vegetarian, and gluten-free.
-Students attending the Summer Institute program are required to participate in a meal plan offered by the University Dining Services.
+Residential students attending the Summer Institute program are required to participate in a meal plan offered by the University Dining Services.
 The Dining Services team is committed to providing high-quality food for all types of dietary needs and lifestyles.
 The meal plan for residents includes breakfast, lunch and dinner Monday through Friday, as well as brunch and dinner on weekends.
 The commuter student meal plan includes lunch on weekdays.